Bachelor of Science in Linguistics 48 months Undergraduate Programme By Carleton University |TopUniversities

 Undergraduate

-Linguistics is the scientific study of one of the most fundamental aspects of being human: using language to communicate.
-Linguists explore a range of fascinating areas, including how language is represented and processed in the brain, the psychology of language, clinical applications of linguistics in treating language disorders and delays, how children acquire language, and the biological and evolutionary aspects of language.
-In Carleton’s Bachelor of Science in Linguistics, students take a quantitative approach to linguistics and learn from a dedicated faculty with a diverse set of research interests, including theoretical and experimental approaches and methods.
+Linguistics is the scientific study of one of the most fundamental aspects of being human: language.
+Linguists explore a range of fascinating areas including how language is represented and processed in the brain, the role of language in human-computer interfaces and artificial intelligence, clinical applications of linguistics in treating language disorders and delays, how children acquire language, the psychology of language, and the biological and evolutionary aspects of language.

 Admission Requirements